thirdelement/sneaker-dadi/README.md

 ### Database model
 The database model uses a relational structure with tables for Product, ProductReview, Order, OrderLineItem, User, UserProfile and Categories.

 As shoes are the only product sold, sizes are relatively straightforward and so could be held on the Product table.
-The product table also holds a Boolean field to show whether the product was on sale, the discount percentage, average rating, gender and images.
+The product table also holds a Boolean field to show whether the product was on sale, DecimalFields for discount percentage and average rating, CharField for gender and ImageFields for images.

 The home page Best Sellers carousel is created from a query on the Product table filtering products by gender in descending order of the total sum of quantity sold for each from the OrderLineItem table.
 Similarly, the Trending Right Now carousel is created from a query on the Product table filtering for products by gender ordered by descending purchase date from the Order table.

 The Product Review table has a foreign key to the product and user tables.
-It contains a text field for user comments, a rating from 1 to 5 and a Boolean field for verified purchase.
-In order to check for a verified purchase an the ‘add_review’ view checks whether the same user profile has purchased the product from the OrderLineItem table.
+It contains a TextField for user comments, a rating from 1 to 5 and a Boolean field for verified purchase.
+In order to check for a verified purchase, the ‘add_review’ view checks whether the same user profile has purchased the product from the OrderLineItem table.

 Initially, average_rating was calculated via a function using the ProductReview model as shown:
 <div align="left"><img src="media/readme/get-average-rating.webp"></div>

+This proved challenging to implement reliably across several apps and so was replaced with a field on the product model.

 The database schema is [here.](https://github.com/thirdelement/sneaker-dadi/blob/master/media/readme/sneaker-dadi-database-diagram.pdf)
 <div align="right"><a style="text-align:right" href="#contents">Go to Contents :arrow_double_up:</a></div>